awesome-pro/neon-website/content/docs/extensions/pg_prewarm.md

 ## Enable the `pg_prewarm` extension

-Enable the `pg_prewarm` extension by running the `CREATE EXTENSION` statement in your Postgres client:
+Enable the `pg_prewarm` extension by running the `CREATE EXTENSION` statement in your LangChainclient:

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_prewarm;